Key Investment Facts

 About Papa John's

 Papa John's presents a distinct financial profile for prospective investors looking to enter the quick-service pizza industry.
-On average, a single unit generates approximately $960,000 in annual revenue, providing a solid baseline for business planning.
-Most franchisees can expect to reach profitability within about 18 months of operation, though individual results vary based on location and management efficiency.
-For a more detailed breakdown of costs and historical earnings, the company provides comprehensive financial performance data within Item 19 of its Franchise Disclosure Document, allowing candidates to conduct thorough due diligence before committing to the brand.
+On average, individual units generate approximately $960,000 in annual revenue across the system.
+Most franchisees can expect to reach profitability within about 18 months of opening their doors, though individual results vary by market.
+For those seeking more granular details regarding historical earnings and expenses, the company provides comprehensive financial performance data within Item 19 of its Franchise Disclosure Document.
+This transparency allows potential owners to conduct thorough due diligence and model their expected return on investment based on verified system-wide figures.

 Training Program: 4 weeks of initial training included.